Ruth Berger (department head)

 Theory, computation, abstraction, and application are blended in this course, giving students a sense of what being a mathematics major is all about.
 Assignments will include computations to practice new techniques and proofs to deepen conceptual understanding.
 This course starts by solving systems of linear equations, views matrices as linear transformations between Euclidean spaces of various dimensions, makes connections between algebra and geometry, and then extends the theory to more general vector spaces.
 Topics include matrix algebra, vector spaces and subspaces, linear independence, determinants, bases, eigenvalues, eigenvectors, orthogonality, and inner product spaces.

 The tools of calculus are developed for real-valued functions of several variables: partial derivatives, tangent planes to surfaces, directional derivatives, gradient, maxima and minima, double and triple integrals, and change of variables.
 Vector-valued functions are also studied: tangent and normal vectors to curves in space, arc length, vector fields, divergence and curl.
 The fundamental theorem of calculus is extended to line and surface integrals, resulting in the theorems of Green, Stokes, and Gauss, which have applications to heat conduction, gravity, electricity and magnetism.

-Sampling distribution of mean, standard deviation and proportion, theory of estimation, methods of point estimation, hypothesis testing, large and small sample confidence intervals, inferences for means, proportions and variances and distribution free procedures.
+Building on probability theory, learn the theory and foundations of statistical inference, a set of methods for drawing conclusions from data.
+Topics selected from sampling distributions of the mean, standard deviation and proportion, theory of estimation, methods of point estimation, hypothesis testing, large and small sample confidence intervals, Frequentist and Bayesian inference for means, proportions and variances; and distribution free procedures.

 Differential equations is an area of theoretical and applied mathematics with a large number of important problems associated with the physical, biological, and social sciences.
 Analytic (separation, integration factors, and Laplace transforms), qualitative (phase and bifurcation diagrams), and numerical (Runge-Kutta) methods are developed for linear and nonlinear first- and higher-order single equations as well as linear and nonlinear systems of first-order equations.
 Emphasis is given to applications and extensive use of a computer algebra system.